y-scope/ystdlib-cpp/examples/README.md

 # Examples

-The example program `main` uses ystdlib's 4 different library targets.
+The example program `linking-tests` references all of ystdlib's library targets to ensure they can be installed and link correctly.

 ## Building

-To build the examples, run one of the following task commands
+To build the examples, run one of the following task commands:

 ```shell
 # debug build
 task build:examples-debug